zuplo/docs/docs/articles/log-plugin-gcp-logging.md

 - `atomic_counter` - An atomic number that is used to order logs that have the same timestamp
 - `environment` - The environment name of the Zuplo API
-- `rayId` - The Cloudflare RayID of the request (for edge deployed environments)
+- `rayId` - The Cloudflare RayID of the request

 ## Log Format